Gastric Sleeve in Mexico: Most popular and effective weight loss surgery in 2021

 What happens during your surgery will be the responsibility of your surgeon and the hospital.
 However, you can still take some steps to ensure you are in best possible condition on the surgery day.
 Effectively preparing for gastric sleeve will not only reduce your stress, it will also minimize your risk of complications.

-Here is what you need to know about preparing for gastric sleeve surgery.
+Here is what you need to know about preparing for vertical sleeve surgery.

 - Stop drinking carbonated beverages and alcohol (of any kind).